artefactory/choice-learn/docs/paper/paper.md

 We conduct a similar comparison on the ICDM 2013 Expedia dataset [@Expedia:2013] with four data handling methods: pandas.DataFrames [@pandas:2020] in long and wide format, both used in choice modeling packages, as well as Torch-Choice and `Choice-Learn`.
 Figure \ref{fig:xps} (b) shows the results for various sample sizes.

 Finally, in Figure \ref{fig:xps} (c) and (d), we observe performance gains in terms of memory management on a proprietary dataset in brick-and-mortar retailing.
 It consists of the aggregation of more than 4 million purchases over 5 years in Konzum supermarkets in Croatia.
-Focusing  on the *coffee* subcategory, the dataset specifies, for each purchase, which products were available, their prices, as well as a one-hot representation of the store.
+Focusing  on the *coffee* subcategory, the dataset specifies, for each purchase, which products were available, their prices, as well as a one-hot representation of the supermarket.

 ![Memory usage experiments. \label{fig:xps}](../illustrations/full_ram.png)

 ## Customized choice models
-We provide an example of the custom model definition with the following formulation of utility $U(i)$ with features $x_i$ and customer features $z$:
+We provide an example of the custom model definition with the following formulation of utility $U(i)$ with alternative features $x_i$ and customer features $z$:
 $$U(i) = \beta_l \cdot \sigma(\sigma(\Gamma_x \cdot x_i) + \sigma(\Gamma_z \cdot z)) + \epsilon_i,$$
 where $\Gamma_x$, $\Gamma_z$ are matrices and $\beta_l$ is a vector, all three to be estimated and $\sigma$ being the sigmoid activation function.
 To define a custom model, one needs to inherit the *ChoiceModel* class and overwrite the `compute_batch_utility` method.